firefartsdev/beer-catalogue/README.md

 fixed it by passing the full `DB_URL` as a single environment variable set explicitly in the Kubernetes secrets.
 - Another issue I encountered was related to **access permissions**.
-When I first created the RDS instance, I forgot to configure an appropiate **security group policy** to allow inbound connections from my Kubernetes cluster.
+When I first created the RDS instance, I forgot to configure an appropriate **security group policy** to allow inbound connections from my Kubernetes cluster.
 As a result, the application could not reach the database even though the configuration appeared correct.
 Once I updated the RDS security group to allow